bigfishhhhhzoey/GenerativeAI/Customer Support System: Moderation + Classification + Checkout + Evaluation/README.md

 ## 3. Test Cases

-Here are some test cases with expected outputs, which were used to test the core functionality of this app.
+Here are some test cases to test the core functionality of this app.

 ### Input Moderation:
 For a benign comment, the system should not flag anything, but for inappropriate comments, it should detect and prevent further action.